- Shareholder centre

 - Debt investors

 As a responsible business and a Principal Partner of COP26, National Grid is committed to reducing its carbon footprint across all business activities.
 In March 2022, we progressed an initiative to encourage our shareholders to take advantage of electronic communications and 'go paperless’.

 By signing up to our shareview portal, shareholders elected to receive information – including the Company's annual report and acounts, notices of general meetings and other shareholder circulars – electronically.

-To thank shareholders for supporting us on our journey to net zero we have committed to making a donation to The Conservation Volunteers charity for each shareholder that elected to go paperless.
+To thank shareholders for supporting us on our journey to net zero we made a donation to The Conservation Volunteers charity.
 The donation will support the planting of native trees across the UK.

 Trees will be planted between November 2022 and March 2023.
 All trees planted in 2022, the Queen’s Jubilee year, will also be pledged towards The Queen’s Green Canopy initiative.

 National Grid colleagues have been supporting The Conservation Volunteers by participating in the planting of trees during the year.